FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/4_tools/44_sdk/use_javasdk_in_eclipse.md

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5632.PNG)

-In the New Project dialog box that appears, select Gradle = > Gradle Project and click Next:
+In the New Project dialog box that appears, select Gradle => Gradle Project, click Next:

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5633.PNG)